openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

       * `name`: REQUIRED.
 String value of a display name for the Credential.
       * `locale`: OPTIONAL.
 String value that identifies the language of this object represented as a language tag taken from values defined in BCP47 [@!RFC5646].
 Multiple `display` objects MAY be included for separate languages.
 There MUST be only one object for each language identifier.
       * `logo`: OPTIONAL.
 A JSON object with information about the logo of the Credential with a following non-exhaustive list of parameters that MAY be included:
-          * `url`: OPTIONAL.
-URL where the Wallet can obtain a logo of the Credential from the Credential Issuer.
+          * `uri`: OPTIONAL.
+String value that contains a URI where the Wallet can obtain a logo of the Credential from the Credential Issuer.
+Wallet needs to determine the scheme, since the URI value could use `https:` scheme, `data:` scheme, etc.
           * `alt_text`: OPTIONAL.
 String value of an alternative text of a logo image.
       * `description`: OPTIONAL.
 String value of a description of the Credential.
       * `background_color`: OPTIONAL.
 String value of a background color of the Credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].